 Rafael Marquez is one of the best players in Mexico's history.
 He started his career with Atlas before moving to play in Europe, notably with Monaco and Barcelona.
 He was the first Mexican to win the European Champions' League.
 He is the first player ever to captain his national team in four consecutive World Cup Finals, captaining Mexico in the 2002, 2006, 2010, and 2014.
 He had a total of 146 caps for Mexico between 1997 and 2018.
 He won two Gold Cup in 2003 and 2011.

-CB: Ronald Koeman (Holland)
+CB: Ronald Koeman (Netherlands)

 Ronald Koeman was the rock solid sweeper of Holland's Euro1988 team.
 He was capped 78 times.
 He also won two European Cups, one each for PSV Eindhoven and Barcelona FC.
 He scored the winning goal for Barcelona's victory in 1992.
 The Cup was Barcelona FC's first ever European Cup.
 In Holland, he played for all of the "big three" clubs, namely Ajax, PSV Eindhoven and Feyenoord.

-CB/LB: Frank De Boer (Holland)
+CB/LB: Frank De Boer (Netherlands)

 At one point, Frank De Boer was Holland's most capped player.
 He was a part of Ajax's Champions' League winning team in 1995.
 He was an important player in the late 1990's.
 He captained the Oranje to the semi-finals of both the 1998 FIFA World Cup and UEFA Euro 2000.
 He also played with Barcelona for 6 years.
 His twin brother Ronald also played with him for Oranje.

-LB/DM: Giovanni Van Bronckhorst (Holland)
+LB/DM: Giovanni Van Bronckhorst (Netherlands)

 Giovanni Van Bronckhorst played for Holland in three World Cups, in 1998, 2006 and 2010, as well as three European Championships, in 2000, 2004 and 2008.
 He was the captain of Holland at World Cup 2010, where Holland finished second.
 He played 106 times for Holland.
 At the club level, he also played with Feyenoord, Barcelona Arsenal and Rangers.